prestonconnors/exercise_routine_video_editor/README.md

 - **Efficient Re-rendering:** The pipeline automatically detects and reuses previously rendered video segments, only encoding new or changed portions.
 - **Rule-Based Sound Effects:** Define a library of sound effects and create rules to automatically play sounds based on keywords in the exercise name.
 - **Dynamic Background Music:**
-  - Automatically select random music from a library folder **and all its subfolders**.
-  - Create rules to assign specific music tracks to exercises.
-  - Music can either loop for a segment (`mode: loop`) or play continuously across multiple segments (`mode: continue`).
+  - Creates a continuous "radio mix" style track that plays across segments.
+  - A song continues playing until it ends naturally or a rule forces an interruption.
+  - Supports rule-based playlists by using a `folder:` key to draw random tracks from a specific directory for certain exercises.
+  - **Smooth Transitions:** Automatically crossfades between tracks when a rule forces a song change.
   - **Audio Ducking:** Professional-grade feature that automatically lowers the music volume when a sound effect plays, ensuring clarity.
   - **Global Fade:** Apply an automated fade-in and fade-out at the end of the final video for a polished finish.
 - **Automated Asset Generation:** The `create_progress_ring.py` script automatically generates high-quality, reusable animated timer assets.